pownby/advent-of-code-2024/README.md

 - Actually part 1 gave me more trouble than part 2.
 I misunderstood the problem at first and then had some logic issues.
 While part 2 I got straightaway on first execution.
 - Convert string to list of chars
 - Learned that closure is a thing, but ended up refactoring it out to simplify logic

+### Day 5
+- More Claude!
+I'll assume I keep using Claude unless stated otherwise
+- This one seemed a bit trickier than previous days.
+There's probably an easier way to solve this, but I ended up with a naive solution.
+Still fast enough though!
+- integer division operator `//` (used to find middle element of a list)
+- sets
+- rearranging elements in a list (pop, insert)